First, assemble 19 eager kindergartners. Teach them how to say ni hao (hello) and “Gong Hay Fat Choy” (Happy New Year).

 Read Lanterns and Firecrackers to explain what Chinese New Year is all about.
 Tell the students they’re Monkeys and Roosters.
-Let them laugh about that for a while.
+Let them giggle about that for a while.
 Show them where China is on the map.
 Nod understandingly when they say I’m from China, too!

 Make Orange Bowl Collages for good luck.
 Admire the lovely artwork.